Hayim Nahman Bialik: Works and influence

 Bialik wrote several different kinds of poetry: he is perhaps most famous for his long, nationalistic poems, which call for a reawakening of the Jewish people.
 Bialik had his own awakening even before writing those poems, arising out of the anger and shame he felt at the Jewish response to pogroms.
-In his poem In the City of Slaughter, Bialik excoriated the Jews of Kishinev who had allowed their persecutors to wreak their will without raising up to defend themselves.
+In his poem In the City of Slaughter, Bialik excoriated the Jews of Kishinev who had allowed their persecutors to wreak their will without rising up to defend themselves.
 No less admired are his passionate poems on love, nature, the yearning for Zion and children's poems.

 Bialik wrote most of his poems using Ashkenazi pronunciation.
 Today, modern Israeli Hebrew uses the Sephardi pronunciation (what Miryam Segal called the "new accent"), i.e., an amalgam of vowels and consonantal sounds from variety of sources.
 Consequently, Bialik's poems are rarely recited in the meter in which they were written, although according to Segal, the Ashkenazi (penultimate) stress pattern is still preserved.

 Bialik contributed significantly to the revival of the Hebrew language, which, before his days was used almost exclusively for liturgy.
 The generation of Hebrew language poets who followed in Bialik's footsteps, including Jacob Steinberg and Jacob Fichman, are known as "the Bialik generation".

 Bialik is honored as Israel's national poet.
 Bialik House, his former home at 22 Bialik Street in Tel Aviv, has been converted into a museum and a center for literary events.
 The Bialik Prize for literature was established by the municipality of Tel Aviv; Kiryat Bialik, a suburb of Haifa, and Givat Hen, a moshav bordering the city of Raanana, are named after him.
 The research body and publishing house, the Bialik Institute, is named after him.
 He is the only person to have two streets named after him in the same Israeli city – Bialik Street and Hen Boulevard in Tel Aviv.
 There is a Bialik Hebrew Day School in Toronto, ON, Canada; a Bialik High School in Montreal, QC, Canada, and a cross-communal Jewish Zionist school in Melbourne called Bialik College; in Caracas, Venezuela, the Jewish community school is named Herzl-Bialik and the Jewish school in Rosario, Argentina is named after him.

 Bialik's poems have been translated into at least 30 languages, with some set to music as popular songs.
 These poems, and the songs based on them, have become an essential part of the education and culture of modern Israel and throughout the Jewish world.